 Click below for intake paperwork and the veterinary referral form for small and large animals!

 Frequently Asked Questions

 What is animal chiropractic?

-Animal chiropractic is a field of animal health care focused on promoting the health of the neuromusculoskeletal system.
+Animal chiropractic is a field of animal health care focused on promoting the health of the nerves, bones, and muscles.
 Nerves control everything, and anything that adversely affects the nervous system will have negative effects throughout the body.
-Motion is critical to nervous system health as the majority of input to the brain is from motion.
+Motion is critical to nervous system health as the majority of input to the brain from the body is from motion.